scantics/hamburgers-to-steamed-hams/readme.md

-# Millennials to Snake People
+# Hamburgers to Steamed Hams

-Firefox extension that reveals the _real_ truth behind Millennials.
+It's an Albany expression.

+spells did all the work, I'm just changing the find/replace words

+# original

 ## Installation